olets/zsh-abbr-v6-docs/docs/commands.md

 Use `--dry-run` to check what the result would be without making any actual changes.

 User abbreviations can also be manually renamed in the user abbreviations file.
-Read [Advanced&nbsp;>&nbsp;Storage and manual editing](/advanced.html#storage-and-manual-editing).
+Read [Storage and manual editing](/storage-and-manual-editing).

 Conflicts will error or warn.
 To continue regardless, use `--force`.
 To silence the warning, use `--quieter`.